ComputerElite/APKDowngrader/README.md

 Get the download from [Releases](https://github.com/ComputerElite/APKDowngrader/releases)

-# Please use [the wiki](https://github.com/ComputerElite/wiki/wiki/APK-Downgrader) for instructions and other info
+# Please use [the wiki](https://github.com/ComputerElite/wiki/wiki/APK-Downgrader) for instructions and other info (e. g. oficially supported apps)

 # I want my app removed from the supported downgrades List.
 What do I do?
 Simply open an [GitHub Issue](https://github.com/ComputerElite/APKDowngrader/issues) and I'll remove all entries of your App as soon as possible and will reject further submissins for your App.